Tracklib vs Splice: Which Is Better for Sampling?

 Use both

-Some producers should use both.
-Use Splice for drums, transitions, textures, and session speed.
-Use Tracklib when the sample is the soul of the record.
+Most working producers will end up using both.
+Splice for drums, transitions, textures, and session speed.
+Tracklib when the sample is the soul of the record.
+And while you are budgeting subscriptions, the best free VST plugins for producers round-up covers the instruments and effects you can stack on top without spending another dollar.